federgraph/RiggVar-RG38/README.md

 Next to the documentation drawings, there is also the button frame with the integrated touch bar elements, which could be regarded as a reusable piece.
 I use the button frame component in most of my Delphi applications.

-How you could use the button frame code in another applications needs to be discussed.
+How you could use the button frame code in other applications needs to be discussed.

 ## Contributions